 Succession Lawyers | Greyson Legal

-Greyson Legal are a boutique Queensland law firm offering Wills and estates legal services across a number of succession law areas, including: Wills, Enduring Powers of Attorney, Advance Health Directives, Testamentary Trusts, Business succession planning, application for grants of probate, applications for letters of administration and general estates law advice.
+Greyson Legal offer Wills and estates legal services across a number of succession law areas, including: Wills, Enduring Powers of Attorney, Advance Health Directives, Testamentary Trusts and Business succession planning.

 Even if you have previously prepared a Will or Enduring Power of Attorney it may no longer be up to date or valid.
 Subsequent life events can mean those documents are either out of date or invalid.
 For example, if you have since married, re-married, separated or divorced; had a child; or a beneficiary has died - your Will and Enduring Power of Attorney may need to be re-drafted to reflect your current circumstances.

 - you draft a Will to record your final wishes and how you would like them to be carried out;